openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Some Windows users will want to use USB attached hard drives that are formatted NTFS.
-While this is possible, the drive would need to remain attached or, at a minimum, be connected to the server when OMV boots.
+While this is possible, the drive would need to remain attached or, at a minimum, be connected to the server when |omv| boots.
 It would be better to use a Linux formatted drive and create a Samba share (SMB/CIF) for Windows clients, as described in Setting up a
 |sf| and Creating a SMB/CIF “Samba” share.